solliancenet/azure-synapse-analytics-ga-content-packs/hands-on-labs/lab-02/README.md

 ```
 &nbsp;

-Run query and view results
+Run query and view results: click on the Run button to execute your query and the lower pane will show the results.

 ![Run SQL query](./../media/asa-enriched-consume-02.png)